John Langdon Down

-John Langdon Haydon Down (18 November 1828 – 7 October 1896) was a British physician best known for his description of the genetic condition now known as Down syndrome, which he originally classified in 1862.
+John Langdon Haydon Down (18 November 1828 – 7 October 1896) was a British physician best known for his description of the genetic condition Down syndrome which he originally classified in 1862.
 He is also noted for his work in social medicine and as a pioneer in the care of mentally disabled patients.

 Early life

 Down was born in Torpoint, Cornwall, the youngest of seven children of the merchant Thomas Joseph Down.
 His father was originally from Derry in Ireland, and his mother, Hannah Haydon, from North Devon.
-His father was descended from an Irish family, his great-great grandfather having been the Protestant Bishop of Derry and Raphoe.
+His father was descended from an Irish family, his great-great-grandfather having been the Church of Ireland Bishop of Derry and Raphoe.
 John Down went to local schools including the Devonport Classical and Mathematical School.

 At 14 he was apprenticed to his father, the village apothecary at Anthony St Jacob's.
 The vicar gave him a present of Arnott's Physics which made him determined to take up a scientific career.
-In 1846 he had a chance encounter with a girl who presented with what would later be called Down Syndrome.
+In 1846 he had a chance encounter with a girl who presented with what would later be called Down syndrome.
 This sparked his interest in becoming a doctor.
 At the age of 18, he went to London where he got a post working for a surgeon in the Whitechapel Road where he had to bleed patients, extract teeth, wash bottles and dispense drugs.
 Later he entered the pharmaceutical laboratory in Bloomsbury Square and won the prize for organic chemistry.
 He also met Michael Faraday and helped him with his work on gases.
 More than once he was called back to Torpoint to help his father in the business until the latter died in 1853.